promise24o/pgold-assessment-backend/API_DOCUMENTATION.md

 🔒 **Requires Authentication**

-Calculate exchange value for gift cards using live rates from PGold API.
+Calculate exchange value for gift cards using live rates from PGold API with action-based pricing.

 **Request Body:**
 ```json